pnkmtt/Vagrant_Ansible_Class/README.md

 VirtualBox is an Oracle product that allows you to run virtual guests on your machine for development.
 Vagrant understands how to call VirtualBox to create an instance on a private network [NAT](https://computer.howstuffworks.com/nat.htm) on your machine so you can easily do development work.

+IMPORTANT NOTE: You must have virtualization enabled in your bios!
+Please reach out if you need help with this step.

+Here is an example of doing it on a Lenovo: https://amiduos.com/support/knowledge-base/article/enabling-virtualization-in-lenovo-systems

 ## Installing the Windows development Environment